 The business of helping people prepare to survive the next big calamity has changed substantially in the age of President Donald Trump.

-The Trump White House proposed a 21 percent cut to USDA’s discretionary funding, and rural advocates are worried.
+The Trump White House proposed a 21 percent cut to USDA’s discretionary funding.
+While the organizational changes do not necessarily preview budget changes, rural advocates are worried.

-Farmers have a chance to prevent a newly-arrived threat from becoming a permanent fixture.
-It’s an aggressive weed that’s been devastating crops in the Midwest.
+Farmers have a chance to prevent a newly-arrived threat, Palmer amaranth, from becoming a permanent fixture.
+It’s an aggressive weed that’s been devastating corn and soybean crops across the Midwest.

-The U.S. has given the green light for China to send cooked poultry to America.
-It's part of a trade deal that opens China's huge market to U.S. beef producers.
+The U.S. has given the green light for China to start sending cooked poultry to America.
+It's part of a long-simmering trade deal that will open China's huge market up to U.S. beef producers.